achadha235/niftycrate/README.md

 - https://twitter.com/achadha235

 ### One sentence description of what you built
-Decentralized ERC-721 loot boxes built with a Top-down composable ERC-721
+Decentralized ERC-721 loot boxes built as a top-down composable NFT

 ### Did you start working on this before the 8th of October?
 - I started programming on October 8th.
 Spent some time designing app / contracts from October 1 - 8th.